PoojithaJN/JavaSimpleCalculator/README.md

 1. *Open Eclipse IDE*
 2. *Create a new Java Project*:
-   File → New → Java Project → Name it as'Task1'
+   File → New → Java Project → Name it as 'Task1'
 3. *Create a new class*:
    Right-click 'src' → New → Class → Name it as 'SimpleCalculator' and check "public static void main"
 4. *Write the code* in 'SimpleCalculator.java'